SilentCryptoMiner/SilentCryptoMiner/README.md

 ## Changelog

+### v2.2.0 (01/04/2022)
+* Added custom system-wide idle detection that replaces the previous dedicated Windows API idle detection, this allows the miner to be run as "System"
+* Changed miner to be installed with the "System" user when run as administrator which means that it will now run when the computer is started with any user
+* Added field to customize the entry name displayed in the startup registry and Task Scheduler
+* Added option to automatically delete the original miner file after installation finishes
+* Added option to disable sleep and hibernation on the computer
+* Added option to block websites/domains from being able to be accessed by using the hosts file
+* Fixed computer name and username convertions when containing non-ASCII characters
+* Changed default library and installation locations to avoid path access restrictions by some programs
+* Fixed XMR miner GPU CUDA libraries
+* Fixed missing Watchdog Loader obfuscation step when using "Pause for Obfuscation"
+* Improved GhostRider algorithm implementation
+* Changed ETH miner idle sleeping
+* Fixed minor builder bugs
+* Cleaned up form elements
+* Added icon file error checking
+* Updated compilers
+* Updated miners
 ### v2.1.0 (09/01/2022)
 * Added Ghost Rider algorithm, mainly used for the coin Raptoreum
 * Added JSON generator inside builder for easier "Remote Configuration" and web panel configuration creation